-The wait from Friday to Sunday wasn’t too bad.
-I tried to get a lot of cleaning done at home so I didn’t have to do it the following week and that I could just take it easy.
+The wait for embryo transfer (Friday to Sunday) wasn’t too bad.
+Trying to get a lot of cleaning done at home so I didn’t have to do it the following week.

 I was wanting to attend church but Chase was worried that our embryo’s would be affected if I went and had all those smells around me.
 Not sure if it helped at all but we at least tried.

 Since our appointment wasn’t until 2:30pm I just laid around all day, trying not to do too much.